 The tenant may have filed all her evidence with her application, but to access that, you need to ask the Board staff.
 If she brings more evidence to the hearing, ask for an adjournment if you need more time to analyze what the evidence means for you.

-It is best to do this through the Board by asking to speak to a mediator at the beginning of your hearing block.
+It is best to do this through the Landlord and Tenant Board by asking to speak to a mediator at the beginning of your hearing block.
 If the tenant wishes to try mediation, then you can be ready to give her a money order.
 If she does not want to mediate, then it will proceed to the hearing, at which point you can explain that the tenant refused to give you her evidence in advance, so you may need to ask for an adjournment and see if you need to get representation.
-You can mention that you offered what you did to the member as well.

 My former tenant filed an application with the Landlord and Tenant Board.
 How can a non-tenant do this?